Sans-culottes: Analysis

 According to Sally Waller, part of the sans-culottes mantra was "permanent anticipation of betrayal and treachery".
 The members of the sans-culottes were constantly on edge and fearing betrayal, which can be attributed to their violent and radical rebellion tactics.

 Marxist historian Eric Hobsbawm observes that the sans-culottes were a "shapeless, mostly urban movement of the labouring poor, small craftsmen, shopkeepers, artisans, tiny entrepreneurs and the like".
 He further notes they were organised notably in the local political clubs of Paris and "provided the main striking-force of the revolution".
 Hobsbawm writes that these were the actual demonstrators, rioters and constructors of the street barricades.
 However, Hobsbawm maintains, sans-culottism provided no real alternative to the bourgeois radicalism of the Jacobins; from Hobsbawm's Marxist perspective, the ideal of the sans-culottes, which sought to express the interests of the "little men" who existed between the poles of the bourgeoisie and the proletariat, was contradictory and ultimately unrealizable.

 The Marxist historian Albert Soboul emphasized the importance of the sans-culottes as a social class, a sort of proto-proletariat that played a central role in the French Revolution.
 That view has been sharply attacked by scholars who say the sans-culottes were not a class at all.
-Indeed, as one historian points out, Soboul's concept has not been used by scholars in any other period of French history.
+As one historian observes, Soboul's concept has not been used by scholars in any other period of French history.

 Modern colloquial usage

-Ironically, given its origin as a term to describe men's breeches, the term "culottes" in more recent French describes women's underpants, an article of clothing that has little or no relation to the historical culottes, but now also refers to apparent skirts that are actually split with two legs.
+The term "culottes" in more recent French describes women's underpants, an article of clothing that has little or no relation to the historical culottes, but now also refers to apparent skirts that are actually split with two legs.
 The term sans-culottes has been used colloquially to mean not wearing underpants.